ktnlvr/ktnlvr.dev/content/design/ezd6/index.md

 ### Spellcasting Boons or Banes

 Some items reduce the amount of dice a spellcaster has to roll to a minimum of one.
 This allows caster to recieve magic items that are not terribly overpowered while remaining effective.
-If rolling with bains, just roll more dice.
+If rolling with banes, just roll more dice.

 I once ruled that a boon allowed the caster to reroll a one, that was completely off-balance.
 If you know, you know.